liamromanis101/Snecky/CONTRIBUTING.md

                 pkt=sniff(count=c,iface=intf,prn=print_pkt2)

 Then when you run the tool is will print out scapy packets which can be used to develop support for additional protocols and new versions of protocols already supported.

-Enter the packet text into a
+You can then create a feature request by selecting 'issues' from the upper menu, the 'New Issue', 'Feature Request' and put the packet data into the feature request text.
+I will get on it as soon as possible.

 Thanks for your support